zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 Public Mailbox
 --------------

-Define the mailbox in the application's .MDEF file using the following syntax:
+Define the mailbox in the application's MDEF using the following syntax:

 .. code-block:: console